mahesh013/Emotion-Detection-Project/README.md

 ## Acknowledgments

-- Special thanks to [author name] for the inspiration and initial project structure.
+- Special thanks to NullClass for the inspiration and initial project structure.